jklzz02/Cities-Rest-API/README.md

 }
 ```

->**NOTE** the cities are ordered by population in a decreasing order.
+>**NOTE** cities are ordered by population in a decreasing order.

 ### City by latitude and longitude

-To be very precise is possible retrieve a specific city trhough its latitude and longitute.
+It's possible to retrieve a specific city trhough its latitude and longitude.

 ```http
 GET http://domain/v1/cities?lat={city_latitude}&lon={city_longitude}
 ```

-It suffice to pass `lat` and `lon` as `query params`.
+It suffice to pass `lat` and `lon` as `query parameters`.

 #### Example request with latitude and longitude